celestica45/Programming-Project-1/README.md

 For workloads with higher arithmetic intensity (e.g., matrix multiplication or Fast Fourier Transform), YMM would most likely show a much larger speedup.

+## Discussion & Conclusion

+### Team Insights and Challenges

+During this project, our group faced several key challenges:
+* **Implementing multiple kernels:** Ensuring that every version (C, x86-64 assembly, SIMD XMM, SIMD YMM) produced correct and consistent results across large input sizes.
+Handling boundary elements not aligned with the SIMD register width was especially tricky.
+* **Debugging assembly code:** Proper memory management and interfacing C with assembly were sources of bugs, and required careful debugging.
+* **Accurate measurement:** Measuring only the kernel runtime (not setup or I/O) was essential especially for clear comparison between Debug and Release builds.
+* **Accessing of 5th element in shadow space:** Troubleshooting issues with accessing parameters, specifically the 5th element in the shadow space when calling functions from assembly, which required extra care to align with calling conventions.
+* **Memory limitations with large vector sizes:** Running tests with the 2^30 vector size was difficult or impossible on some machines due to hardware memory limits.
+We had to accommodate this either by reducing the test size or using systems with higher memory capacity.

+### AHA Moments

+* Handling the SIMD "remainder" cases (when vector size isn’t a perfect multiple of register width) was a crucial technical realization that improved both correctness and efficiency.

+* Realizing the kernel is **memory-bound**: Our timing and analysis confirmed that for large arrays, RAM speed, not computation throughput, is the main bottleneck which makes SIMD helps up to a point.

+* **Will SIMD YMM be faster than optimized C?**
+  Our results show that **SIMD YMM is actually faster than the C implementation** for large array sizes in both Debug and Release builds.
+For example, in Release mode, SIMD YMM reached a relative speed of **1.041x** compared to C, while in Debug mode, it was **4.382x** faster.
+This showed that using wider YMM registers makes the program finish faster, even when memory speed is the main thing slowing it down.

+* Our boundary check/cleanup method for leftover elements after SIMD is just one standard approach as other solutions can work as well, depending on hardware and coding preferences.

+### Lessons Learned

+* **SIMD and register width matter:** Wider registers (YMM) significantly improve performance for big data sets.
+* **Test in both Debug and Release:** Performance in Release builds is much closer to what modern compilers and hardware can really achieve.
+* **Early correctness checks save time:** Always use a C version as the reference for result validation.

+---

 ## References